skip-mev/block-sdk/tests/app/README.md

 ## Conclusion

-Adding the Block SDK to your application is a simple 5 step process.
-If you have any questions, please feel free to reach out to the Skip team.
+Adding the Block SDK to your application is a simple 6 step process.
+If you have any questions, please feel free to reach out to the [Skip team](https://skip.money/contact).
 We are happy to help!